roytang/blog/content/post/2004/06/games-naruto-narutimate-hero/index.md

 ---
 categories: []
 date: 2004-06-27 08:25:06
+reviews:
+- media: games
+  title: 'Games: Naruto: Narutimate Hero'
 source: roywantsmeat
 syndicated:
 - type: blogger
   url: https://roywantsmeat.blogspot.com/2004/06/games-naruto-narutimate-hero.html
 tags:
 - Gaming
+- games
 title: 'Games: Naruto: Narutimate Hero'
 type: post
 url: /2004/06/games-naruto-narutimate-hero/
-reviews:
-- media: games
-  title: "Games: Naruto: Narutimate Hero"
 ---

 Yup, it's a Japanese-only PS2 game based on the currently popular Naruto anime/manga.
 If you're not aware of Naruto, it's pretty much like Dragonball Z, except with better animation, actual reasons for fighting, and ninjas instead of aliens.
 It tells the story of a young boy in the Hidden Village of Konoha, cursed with being the living incarnation of a feared nine-tailed demon fox spirit.
 Simple enough eh?